-- We propose a dual-branch motion disentanglement approach, which facilitates the separation of motion and appearance by producing diverse appearance priors from the base model. - We propose a novel timestep-layered tuning strategy to force the diffusion model focusing on motion-level information, achieving more efficient and accurate motion learning. - Experiments on a wide range of customized motions, including object movements, human actions, and camera movements, demonstrate the proposed MotionCrafter achieves state-of-the-art performance and also generate appealing video results.
+- produce videos with a variety of artistic styles. - We propose a dual-branch motion disentanglement approach, which facilitates the separation of motion and appearance by producing diverse appearance priors from the base model. - We propose a novel timestep-layered tuning strategy to force the diffusion model focusing on motion-level information, achieving more efficient and accurate motion learning. - Experiments on a wide range of customized motions, including object movements, human actions, and camera movements, demonstrate the proposed MotionCrafter achieves state-of-the-art performance and also generate appealing video results.